Bjorn Surrao

 Bjorn Surrao is an Indian singer-songwriter, performer, music producer and actor.
 He initially gained fame for his vocals in the song "Master the Blaster" from the Tamil film Master (2021).
-The track went on to #1 on iTunes, Apple Music and Spotify listings with over 32 million views on YouTube.
+The track went on to become #1 on iTunes, Apple Music and Spotify listings with over 32 million views on YouTube.
+Bjorn has an independent music band called "Franks got the Funk".